tanfwong/sdr_notes/_sources/ch2/uhd.md

 ## TX: Send signal samples to USRP
 * After a TX stream object is constructed, we may use the method `uhd::tx_streamer::send()` to transfer signal samples from the host to the USRP.
-See code examples below and [`stream.hpp`](code:stream) to see all input arguments of `uhd::tx_streamer::send()`.
-The method `uhd::tx_streamer::send()` is a blocking call and will not return until the specified number of samples have been read out of from the buffer, unless a timeout occurs.
+Check the code examples below and [`stream.hpp`](code:stream) to see all input arguments of `uhd::tx_streamer::send()`.
+The method `uhd::tx_streamer::send()` is a blocking call and will not return until the specified number of samples have been read out of the buffer, unless a timeout occurs.
 * Note that the samples are encapsulated into Ethernet packets for the stream transfer.
 Each packet can only carry a certain maximum number of samples, which is determined by the Ethernet hardware and the